 Another historic event enabled enormous growth: With the fall of the Wall and the peaceful reunification of Germany, the Wasserkuppe was back in the middle of Germany!

-Before 1989, the Iron Curtain was less than 10 km as the crow flies from the Wasserkuppe, and it was not uncommon for glider pilots to land outside the GDR, which always had diplomatic implications: the pilot was arrested, the plane was confiscated, and often only after several weeks and the pilot was released from paying the hard D-Mark, the plane was mostly "lost" forever.
+Before 1989, the Iron Curtain was not even 10 km as the crow flies from the Wasserkuppe, and it was not uncommon for glider pilots to land outside the GDR, which always resulted in diplomatic complications: the pilot was arrested, the aircraft confiscated, and often only after several weeks and the pilot was released again by paying plenty of hard D-Marks; the aircraft was mostly “lost” forever.

 But after the fall of the Wall, the way to the east was finally clear again, and the new freedom also created an enormous upward trend for aviation.
 The Wasserkuppe was again in the middle of the thermally very favorable Rhön and the Thuringian Forest.